-A total of 4881m of drilling was completed in 92 holes over the seven targets.
+A total of 4881m of drilling was completed in 92 holes over the seven targets in February 2017.
 Drill hole depths predominantly ranged from 30-55m, the air core drill technique terminating near or top of fresh rock.
-However at target LTT06 (Figure 3) holes terminated at depths of 80-108m encountering deeper transported cover above basement lithological units.
+However at target LLT06 (Figure 2) holes terminated at depths of 80-108m encountering deeper transported cover above basement lithological units.